 Selected Syllabi

-This course applies design thinking, usability, and hands-on problem-solving.
+This future course applies design thinking, usability, and hands-on problem-solving.
 Taught with special attention to iterative design and human-centered design principles.
-Notable assignments include a redesign portfolio, a design process portfolio, and a design implementation group project.
+Notable assignments include a web design rhetorical analysis, design & user testing plan, and design implementation project.

 ENGL 422: Writing for the Health & Human Sciences